zaherg/litepress/README.md

 ## Running with Docker

-The project includes Docker support for easy development.
+The project includes Docker support to facilitate easy development.
 To run the project using Docker:

-1. Make sure you have Docker and Docker Compose installed on your system.
+1. Make sure you have Docker and Docker Compose installed on your system and the project is installed using one of the above installation steps.

 2. (Optional) Configure the environment variables in `.env`:
    ```env